P.O. Box 2910

-Angie Chen Button is currently serving her third term as State Representative.
-She serves as Chair of the Select Committee on Economic Development Incentives and sits on the Calendars Committee, Ways & Means Committee, and is the Vice Chair of the Technology Committee.
+Angie Chen Button is currently serving her fourth term as State Representative.
+She serves as Chair of the Economic & Small Business Development Committee and sits on the Ways & Means Committee and the Rules & Resolutions Committee.
 Representative Button represents House District 112 which includes parts of Garland, Richardson, Rowlett, and Sachse in Dallas County.

 Representative Button has worked for Texas Instruments (TI) since 1981 where she promotes American products internationally as an International Marketing Manager.
 She is also a CPA with Masters’ degrees in Public Finance and Management Sciences.

 Before her election to the Texas House in 2008, Rep. Button had a long record of public service and community involvement in the Metroplex.
 She was a member of the Dallas Area Rapid Transit (DART) Board and an Executive Committee Member of the Dallas Regional Mobility Coalition (DRMC).
 She served in leadership positions with chambers of commerce, a citizen coalition, and for other civic and non-profit organizations.
 She has also been part of the Dallas Assembly, the Dallas Summit, and the Women’s Museum Advisory Board.

 Representative Button was awarded the Metroplex Technology Business Council's Tech Titans Technology Advocate Award -- 2014, the YWCA’s 100 Years 100 Women Award -- 2008, the Southern Methodist University Women’s Symposium’s Profile in Leadership Award -- 2006, the Women’s Enterprise of Texas Magazine Women of Excellence Award -- 2004, and the National Organization of Chinese Americans Corporate Achievement Award & Grand Community Service Award -- 2000.

 Representative Button has been named a Champion for Free Enterprise Award by the Texas Association of Business.
 She also received the White Knight Award from the Texans for Life Coalition and the Service Award from the Texas Environmental Health Association.
 Additionally, during her first term, the 2009 House Republican Caucus awarded Rep. Button with the Innovator for Economic Development Award.
 The Texas Conservative Coalition named Representative Button a Taxpayer Hero.